What Is Denosumab (Xgeva®, Prolia®)?

 What are the possible side effects of Xgeva?

 Multiple clinical trials evaluated the safety and efficacy of Xgeva across many different conditions.
 The most common side effects of Xgeva include fatigue, nausea, shortness of breath, diarrhea, and headache.
-This is not an exhaustive list of all potential side effects of Xgeva.
-Talk to your healthcare provider or pharmacist for further information.
+These are not all the possible side effects of Xgeva.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Xgeva.

 Things to note about Xgeva